aplteam/Tatin/docs/PublishingPackages.md

 Note that in case you specify a dependency that does not (yet) exist on the Registry then this has no consequences: the server will not reject such a package.

-That might come as a surprise, but there is a very good reason for this: when a bunch of packages is published then there might well be mutual or worse circular dependencies.
-Insisting on dependencies already being published would not work out well then.
+That might come as a surprise, but there is a reason for this: when a bunch of packages is published then there might well be mutual or worse circular dependencies.
+Insisting on dependencies already being published would not work then.

-Usually you will specify just a full package ID as a dependency.
+Usually, you will specify just a full package ID as a dependency.
 If you wish you may also specify either a URL following the http[s]:// protocol or a zip file following the file:// protocol.
+The latter is always a temporary solution, however.

 Notes: